 2. Centralization focuses on vision

 With centralization comes uniformity.
 Organizations have various stakeholders including customers and suppliers.
 The centralized approach ensures that the vision of the organization is uniformly conveyed to all.
-The lines of communication are clear in centralization, making it easy for management to communicate the vision as well as guide the employees towards achieving them.
+The lines of communication are clear in centralization, making it easy for management to communicate the vision as well as guide the employees toward achieving it.

 3. Decisions are implemented quickly